 MILAN, ITALY

 The 114th edition of MIPEL – TheBagShow, a professional trade show dedicated to bags and accessories, will take place in September.
-The event, organized by Aimpes Servizi S.r.l. and promoted by ASSOPELLETTIERI, will welcome over 300 international brands and more than 12000 visitors from all over the world, including countries such as Japan, Korea, Russia and the US.
-This edition will feature several special sections, including a ‘Memories Box’ area that will focus on olfactory experiences in a customer’s journey ‘The Glamourous’, showcasing up-and-coming luxury designers such as Emanuela Caruso and Roberto di Stefano; and ‘MIPEL Tailor-made’, fostering collaborations between leather companies and young designers through the creation of capsule collections.
+The event, organized by Aimpes Servizi S.r.l. and promoted by ASSOPELLETTIERI, will welcome over 300 international brands and more than 12,000 visitors from all over the world, including countries such as Japan, Korea, Russia and the US.
+This edition will feature several special sections, including a ‘Memories Box’ area that will focus on olfactory experiences in a customer’s journey; ‘The Glamourous’, showcasing up-and-coming luxury designers such as Emanuela Caruso and Roberto di Stefano; and ‘MIPEL Tailor-made’, fostering collaborations between leather companies and young designers through the creation of capsule collections.

 September 16–19, 2018